ankazhao/python-sparselda/README.md

     --model_dir=MODEL_DIR
             the model directory.
     --save_model_interval=SAVE_MODEL_INTERVAL
-            the interval of save_model action.
+            the interval to save lda model.
     --topic_word_accumulated_prob_threshold=TOPIC_WORD_ACCUMULATED_PROB_THRESHOLD
-            the accumulated_prob_threshold of topic words.
+            the accumulated_prob_threshold of topic top words.
     --save_checkpoint_interval=SAVE_CHECKPOINT_INTERVAL
-            the interval of save checkpoint action.
+            the interval to save checkpoint.
     --checkpoint_dir=CHECKPOINT_DIR
             the checkpoint directory.
     --compute_loglikelihood_interval=COMPUTE_LOGLIKELIHOOD_INTERVAL
-            the interval of compute_loglikelihood action.
+            the interval to compute loglikelihood.
 ### 3. Inference
 Pls refer example code: lda_inferencer.py.
 Note that we strongly recommend you to use MultiChainGibbsSampler class.

 ### 4. Evaluation
 Instead of manual evaluation, we want to evaluate topics quality automatically, and filter out a few meaningless topics to enchance the inference effect.